zonemaster/zonemaster-backend/docs/API.md

 * Extra top-level properties in request objects are allowed but ignored.
 * Extra properties in the `"params"` object are allowed for some methods but ignored for others.
-* Error messages from the API should be considered sensitive sas they leak details about the internals of the application and the system.
+* Error messages from the API should be considered sensitive as they sometimes leak details about the internals of the application and the system.
-* The error code -32601 is used when the `"method"` property is missing, as opposed to -32600.
+* The error code -32601 is used when the `"method"` property is missing, rather than the perhaps expected error code -32600.

 ## Request handling